Children

 4 Steps to Autism (ASD) Diagnosis, Funding, and Treatment in BC (Updated 2026)

-A practical guide for BC families covering the current four-step pathway from referral to funding, plus what you need to know about the major changes on the horizon. ⚠ Important: The autism funding landscape is changing In February 2026, the BC government announced it will phase out the existing Autism Funding program and replace it
+A practical guide for BC families covering the current four-step pathway from referral to funding, plus what you need to know about the major changes on the horizon.
+How do BC families access an autism diagnosis and funding?
+Most BC families move through four steps: getting a referral, obtaining an ASD diagnosis, applying for Autism

 4 Steps to Autism (ASD) Diagnosis, Funding, and Treatment in BC (Updated 2026) Read More »